Table Of Content

 The Disconnect: It’s Not Demand, It’s Entertainment

-Cart abandonment is a global challenge—Statista reports that 70% of online shopping carts never convert.
+Cart abandonment is a global challenge—industry averages suggest that 70% of online shopping carts never convert.
 But in India, the problem has a unique behavioral twist.
+Unlike Western consumers who frequently shop during lunch breaks, Indian consumers exhibit a “Dual-State” behavior.

 Metro vs. Bharat: A Tale of Two Carts